-In the New Testament and in the apostolic age, there is no trace of a bishopric, not even a definite hint of Saint Peter’s presence in Rome.
-But his presence in Rome is documented in a time and in a way that make it seriously questionable to this day.
-How did Saint Peter lived his life and how did he die?
+There is no trace of a diocese in the New Testament and the apostolic age, not even a definite hint of Saint Peter’s presence in Rome.
+But his presence in Rome is documented in a time and in a way that makes it seriously questionable to this day.
+How did Saint Peter live his life, and how did he die?

 Saint Peter, who before his apostleship was called Simon, was of Jewish descent, from the borders of Galilee in Palestine, from a small and uninhabited city called Bethsaida.
 He was the son of Jonah, of the tribe of Simeon, and a brother of St. Andrew the Apostle, the first called.
-He took the daughter of Aristobulus, who was a brother of the holy Apostle Varnava, and begat of her a son and a daughter.
-Peter was simple in his ways and unlearned, but God-fearing; for he kept His commandments and walked before Him blamelessly in all his affairs.
+He took the daughter of Aristobulus, a brother of the holy Apostle Varnava, and begat of her a son and a daughter.
+Peter was straightforward in his ways and unlearned but God-fearing, for he kept His commandments and walked before Him blamelessly in all his affairs.

-The first writings that speak of St. Peter’s visit and activity in Rome are apocryphal, heretical and of legendary content.
-So the “Acts of Peter” and the so-called “Pseudoclementine” writings; the first is probably from the end of the second century.
+The first writings that speak of St. Peter’s visit and activity in Rome are apocryphal, heretical, and of legendary content.
+So the “Acts of Peter” and the so-called “Pseudoclementine” writings are probably from the end of the second century.
 Also, the others from the first half of the third century.
 These writings are therefore composed more than 120-170 years after the death of the Apostle.
 On unlikely and suspicious themes, in connection with the persecution of Simon Magus.
-Indeed, from this legend the tradition of the foundation of the Roman Church by St. Peter and his leadership of it for 25 years.
-As its first bishop was then formed, a tradition on which the whole edifice of the papal primacy was built.
+Indeed, from this legend, the tradition of the foundation of the Roman Church by St. Peter and his leadership of it for 25 years.
+As its first bishop was then formed, a practice on which the whole edifice of the papal primacy was built.

 What is Saint Peter known for?

 As per Christian custom, Peter was executed in Rome under Emperor Nero.
-He is customarily considered the primary cleric of Rome-or pope-and additionally as the main minister of Antioch.
-The antiquated Christian houses of worship all worship Peter as a significant holy person.
+He is customarily considered the primary cleric of Rome-or pope-and additionally as the primary minister of Antioch.
+The old Christian houses of worship all worship Peter as a significant holy person.
 And as the originator of the Church of Antioch and the Church of Rome.
-However vary in their perspectives with respect to the power of his replacements.
-As indicated by Catholic educating, Jesus guaranteed Peter an exceptional situation in the Church.
+However, vary in their perspectives concerning the power of his replacements.
+As indicated by Catholic education, Jesus guaranteed Peter an exceptional situation in the Church.

-Saint Peter or Peter the Apostle, was one of the Twelve Apostles of Jesus Christ, and one of the main heads of the early Church.
-In light of contemporary authentic information, his papacy is assessed to have spread over from AD 30 to his demise.
+Saint Peter, or Peter the Apostle, was one of the Twelve Apostles of Jesus Christ and one of the main heads of the early Church.
+In light of recent authentic information, his papacy is assessed to have spread from AD 30 to his demise.
 Which would make him the longest-authoritative pope.
 At somewhere in the range of 34 to 38 years, be that as it may, the length of his rule was rarely confirmed.

-He is the benefactor holy person of popes and of Rome and of numerous urban areas that bear his name, like St. Petersburg and Saint-Pierre.
-As a previous angler, he is the benefactor holy person of netmakers, shipbuilders, and anglers.
-And, in light of the fact that he holds the “keys of paradise,” he is additionally the supporter holy person of locksmiths.
+He is the benefactor holy person of popes, Rome, and numerous urban areas that bear his name, like St. Petersburg and Saint-Pierre.
+As a previous angler, he is the benefactor holy person of net makers, shipbuilders, and fishers.
+And, because he holds the “keys of paradise,” he is also the divine supporter of locksmiths.